ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

 #### Create FTS Index

-You can index one or more columns and there are optional parameters to control stemmer, stop words, etc. See the docs [here](https://duckdb.org/docs/current/core_extensions/full_text_search#pragma-create_fts_index).
+You can index one or more columns and there are optional parameters to control the stemmer, stop words, etc. See the docs [here](https://duckdb.org/docs/current/core_extensions/full_text_search#pragma-create_fts_index).

 ```
 PRAGMA create_fts_index('emails', 'id', 'subject', 'body');
 ```

 #### Start Digging!

-There are a various parameters which can be used to refine or broaden your queries as needed.
+There are various parameters which can be used to refine or broaden your queries as needed.
 See the docs [here](https://duckdb.org/docs/current/core_extensions/full_text_search#match_bm25-function).

 Basic query using default parameters and an attempt at excluding transactional emails and mailing lists:
 ```